Baker McKenzie: Russia

-Baker McKenzie has described itself as the "go-to firm for Russia’s largest companies and major foreign investors."
+Baker McKenzie has described itself as the "go-to firm for Russia's largest companies and major foreign investors."

 Baker McKenzie has represented Russian state-owned companies Gazprom, Sberbank, VTB Bank, VEB.RF and Sviaz Bank, and the arms-manufacturer Rostec.

+In 2016, Baker McKenzie worked for Rostec in selling shares in a Mongolian copper mine.
+The sale triggered a corruption investigation.
+In 2021, Baker McKenzie advised the Russian Ministry of Finance on a $1.8 billion bond deal.

 In October 2021, the Pandora Papers leaks revealed that company represented at least six sanctioned Russian companies.
 After Russia invaded Ukraine in February 2022, the company initially did not sever ties with Russian state-owned companies, but said it was "reviewing and adjusting our Russia-related operations and client work" to adjust to sanctions.
 In late March 2022, the company said it was leaving Russia.

-In 2016, Baker McKenzie worked for Rostec in selling shares in a Mongolian copper mine.
-The sale triggered a corruption investigation.

-In 2021, Baker McKenzie advised the Russian ministry of finance on a $1.8 billion bond deal.

-Ranking

-For the last seven years Thomson Reuters has ranked Baker McKenzie number one in the world by number of cross-border deals — more than 65% of the firm's deals are cross-border — and for the eleventh year in a row the firm was ranked first for deals with emerging market involvement, by both number of announced and completed number of deals.